Get Started

 ```tsx

-const currentTime = useAudioStore((s) => s.currentTime)
+const currentTime = useAudioStore((s) => s.currentTime);

-const isPlaying = useAudioStore((s) => s.isPlaying)
+const isPlaying = useAudioStore((s) => s.isPlaying);

 ```